thunder45/service-translate/src/websocket-server/README.md

    ↓
 5. Client re-authenticates with credentials
    ↓
-6. Server generates new tokens
+6. Server gets new Cognito tokens via authentication
    ↓
 7. Admin sessions are recovered
    ↓